 We can create hard links by using

 ln command.
-We do not need to provide any options.
+We do not need to provide many options.
 We will just provide the source and destination or hard link path.
-In this example we will create a hard link name
+In this example, we will create a hard link named

 MyInput to the file named